 Do you countdown to Christmas by reading holiday books?
 As you know, we count down to Christmas with an activity advent calendar.
-(Check out how to make one using Dollar Tree supplies!) and the kids really enjoying picking out a holiday book to read each night.
-In order to make it a little special this year, I’ve wrapped each of the books and placed it in a box and basket.
+(Check out how to make one using Dollar Tree supplies!) so why not a book Advent calendar?

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 - Borrow books at the library.
-Put the books on hold.
-I would suggest using those books first though so you don’t risk a fine.
+Put the books on hold early or browse the holiday section.
+I would suggest reading those books first though so you don’t risk a fine.

 - Still can’t find enough books?
 It doesn’t necessarily need to be holiday themed.
 How about anything with snow?
 Or you can include their favorite books.

 - Start counting down whenever you’d like.
 We always start on December 1st but 12 days before Christmas is fine too!

 - Place the books in a basket, on a shelf, or stacked on the floor.

 - Number the books…or don’t number the books.